 c The phrase is Anarváňam, which the Scholiast explains, bhrátrivya rahitam, literally, without a brother's son, which would be a very unintelligible epithet.
 Arvan is, in its usual acceptation, a horse; and being without horses would not be inapplicable to the Maruts, whose chariot is drawn by deer.
-Bhrátrivya has for one sense that of enemy; whence Rosen renders the expression of y spotted deer, were born selfng, war-cries," and decorations. racking of the whips in their inspiring (courage) in the fight. "d-given prayerb to those who are The fi, the destroyers of foes, the powerful, wat of brilliant reputation.
+Bhrátrivya has for one sense that of enemy; whence Rosen renders the expression of spotted deer, were born selfng, war-cries, and decorations. racking of the whips in their inspiring (courage) in the fight. mod-given prayer to those who are and of brilliant reputation.

+The fi, the destroyers of foes, the powerful,

-5. Praise the sportive and resistless might of the MARUTS, who were born amongst kine,c and whose strength has been nourished by (the enjoyment of) the milk.d the text, hostium immunem, and M. Langlois, inattaquable; but it is doubtful if arvan can admit of such an interpretation.
+- 5. Praise the sportive and resistless might of the MARUTS, who were born amongst kine, and whose strength has been nourished by (the enjoyment of) the milk.d - 6.
+Which is chief leader among you, agita- Varga XIII.

+the text, hostium immunem, and M. Langlois, inattaquable; but it is doubtful if arvan can admit of such an interpretation.